By the way, ladies and gentlemen, an observation slash question about journalism.

 I want more food stamps.

-During a discussion on the economy with Charlie Rose.
+Bill Plant, CBS this morning, during a discussion on the economy with Charlie Rose.

-Charlie Rose turns to Bill Plant and says, Let's turn to the Obama campaign.
+Charlie Rose turns to Bill Plant and says, let's turn to the Obama campaign.

 How do they see it?